DaisyMolving/DaisyMolving.github.io/_posts/2016-09-20-http-and-httpoison.markdown

 <strong>An HTTP response</strong>

 An HTTP request always receives a response, even if the request is unsuccessful.
-If the request is successful, the response is a status code and the information/files requested; if the request fails, the response is a status code only.
+If the request is successful, the response is a status code and the information/files requested; if the request fails, the response is a status code usually with some kind of error message.

 Status codes tell us details on the status of the request.
 They present themselves as a three digit number.
 Some different status codes are: